CatholicMom is a community of women encouraging and supporting one another in the vocation of Catholic motherhood.

 A.J.
-Cattapan is an award-winning author, speaker, and teacher.
-Her debut novel Angelhood has won two awards, and her second novel, Seven Riddles to Nowhere, tells the story of a boy trying to save his Catholic school from closing.
+Cattapan, DM, Ed.D., is an award-winning author, speaker, and teacher.
+Her YA novel Angelhood and her middle grade book Seven Riddles to Nowhere have won multiple awards, and her book on combating teacher burnout releases in 2021 from Ave Maria Press.
 She is also the host of BOOK.eD, a Catholic book review program on Shalom World TV.
 Follow her at AJCattapan.com.

 Andrea Bear is a wife, mom, and teacher in Northern California.
 She runs a blog called Life in the Grace Lane and also contributes to Catholic Stand and Today's Catholic Teacher magazine.
 When she's not writing or taking her kids to volleyball practice you can find her sipping coffee from the neighborhood coffee establishments or tasting wine from the local vineyards.

 Andrew Fritz, C.S.C. is a temporarily professed religious in the Congregation of Holy Cross.
 Originally from Columbia, MD, from a family with three sisters, now studying theology for the priesthood at Moreau Seminary on the campus of Notre Dame.
 He has worked previously to provide spiritual support for counselors of women facing crisis pregnancies.
 He writes to connect the reality of faith with the realities of daily life.